ginigangadharan/sitev2/_posts/2018-11-01-How-to-Create-Increase-or-Decrease-Project-Quota-in-OpenShift.md

 ---

 <p>Usually application owner or project owner will specify the quota settings (Memory and CPU) during project creation.
 But sometimes, they realize that the requested resource&#46;&#46;&#46;</p>
-<p>The post <a href="https://www.techbeatly.com/how-to-create-increase-or-decrease-project-quota-in-openshift/" rel="nofollow">How to Create, Increase or Decrease Project Quota in OpenShift</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>
+<p>The post <a href="https://www.techbeatly.com/how-to-create-increase-or-decrease-project-quota-in-openshift/">How to Create, Increase or Decrease Project Quota in OpenShift</a> appeared first on <a href="https://www.techbeatly.com">techbeatly</a>.</p>

 Read [How to Create Increase or Decrease Project Quota in OpenShift](https://www.techbeatly.com/how-to-create-increase-or-decrease-project-quota-in-openshift/).